 My first book, The World of Tacitus' Dialogus de Oratoribus: Aesthetics and Empire in Ancient Rome, was published by Cambridge University Press in 2014.

-I am currently working a number of interrelated research projects.
+I am currently completing or working on a number of interrelated research projects.

-1) A study of Cicero's dialogue of 46 BCE, Brutus, provisionally titled Crisis and Judgment: Cicero's Brutus, the Makings of Literary History, and the Fall of the Republic.
-This book argues that Cicero in the Brutus has created the field of literary history as we understand it today; he outlines its main methodological features and problems.
-Cicero's innovations in the field of literary historiography seek to evaluate and to control the adaptation of Greek cultural accomplishments.
-He also offers a new type of narrative of Roman cultural memory that not only supports his own aesthetic aims but also counteracts the rise of Julius Caesar and his administrative control of the Roman world.
-The manuscript (100K words) is complete and currently under review.
+1) A study of Cicero's dialogue, the Brutus (46 BCE), provisionally entitled Crisis and Critic: The Politics and Poetics of Literary History in Cicero’s Brutus.
+This book argues that Cicero in the Brutus has created the field of literary history as we understand it today, outlining its central methodological features and problems.
+Cicero's innovations in the field of literary historiography seek to evaluate and to control the adaptation of Greek cultural accomplishments even as he model Roman literary history on Greek precedents.
+He also offers a new narrative of Roman cultural memory that not only supports his own aesthetic aims but also counteracts the rise of Julius Caesar.
+The manuscript (100K words) is currently under review.

 This book offers an interpretive survey of Roman discussions of literary criticism and history.
-It argues for a close and essential interrelationship of “primary” and “secondary” poetics in the Roman tradition, that is, that an author’s explicit discussion of how to judge and categorize literature (secondary poetics) can only be understood in light of the employment and manipulation of literary values within that same author’s text (primary poetics).
-It covers the major figures in Greek and Latin from the 2nd century BCE to the 2nd century CE, as well as the central themes (decline, Atticism/Asianism, evolution and the plastic arts) and main vocabulary of criticism (nature, artistry, talent, judgment, labor, and intention).
+It argues that an author’s explicit discussion of how to judge and categorize literature can only be understood in light of the employment and manipulation of literary values within that same author’s text.
+Critical Matter uncovers three distinct yet interrelated features of criticism: its complexity as an artistic genre, how cultural cooperation and conflict between Greek and Roman theorists promoted its evolution, and the crucial role of material and visual culture for its analyses.
+The authors studied extend from from Plato and Aristotle (4th century BCE) through the main authors of the Second Sophistic (as late as the 3rd century CE).
+The book also treats central themes of criticism and history (decline, Atticism/Asianism, evolution and the plastic arts) and key vocabulary (nature, artistry, talent, judgment, labor, and intention).